Post-Operative Instructions

 Anesthetics

 While your mouth is numb, be careful not to bite your cheek, lip, or tongue.
 The majority of the numbness should subside within 12 hours.
 Drowsiness may persist for several hours following sedation; this is normal.
 Be aware that pain control prescriptions also cause drowsiness.
 DO NOT operate any vehicle, device, or machinery for 24 hours or if taking narcotic pain medications.
+The long acting pain medication, Exparel, will make you partially numb for 2-3 days.
+If you are experiencing increased pain on day 2 or 3 this is likely because the Exparel is finally wearing off.

 Bleeding